klausbrunner/solarpositioning/README.md

 # solarpositioning
 ![CI](https://github.com/KlausBrunner/solarpositioning/workflows/Java%20CI%20with%20Maven/badge.svg)

 This is a Java library for finding topocentric solar coordinates, i.e. the sun’s position on the sky at a given date, latitude, and longitude (and other parameters).
-Calculations are based on well-known published algorithms: [SPA](http://dx.doi.org/10.1016/j.solener.2003.12.003) by Reda and Andreas and, alternatively, [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) by Grena.
+Calculations are based on well-known published
+algorithms: [SPA](http://dx.doi.org/10.1016/j.solener.2003.12.003) by Reda and Andreas and, alternatively, [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) by Grena.
+More than 1000 test points are included to validate against the reference code and other sources.

 ## Usage